 - Next, you will treat the area for the odor and/or stains that may be present.

 - Blot it with a clean cloth or paper towels to remove the cleaner and the stain.
 Continue blotting until you have removed as much moisture as possible.

-- Repeat as necessary.
+- Repeat steps 8-10 as needed.

 Additional Tips and Advice

 - If you are sensitive to the smell, place a drop of strong cologne/perfume, lotion or minty toothpaste under your nose before you begin.